 Internship for Creation Care

-The Creation Care Alliance of WNC (CCAWNC) is the faith-based program of MountainTrue.
-CCAWNC is a network of people of faith and congregations who have united around a moral and spiritual call to preserve the integrity, beauty, and health of God’s creation.
-The intern for creation care will assist the CCAWNC director and other CCAWNC leaders in planning, promoting, and facilitating various programmatic offerings (such as in-person and Zoom workshops/presentations, book studies for community/congregational leaders, online Eco-Grief groups, worship services, outdoor excursions such as hikes, etc).
+The Creation Care Alliance (CCA) is the faith-based program of MountainTrue.
+CCA is a network of people of faith and congregations who have united around a moral and spiritual call to preserve the integrity, beauty, and health of God’s creation.
+The intern for creation care will assist the CCA director and other CCA leaders in planning, promoting, and facilitating programmatic offerings while organizing faith communities in the region to create local change.

 The intern will also aid the director in overseeing organizational social media pages, completing administrative tasks such as basic email correspondence and returning phone calls, and helping with community outreach.
 Though certain aspects of the internship will be mandatory, there is flexibility in terms of programmatic focus.
 Focus will be determined according to the gifts and vocational discernment of the successful applicant.